 Pacific Northwest National Laboratory

-The U.S. Department of Energy Office of Science, Biological and Environmental Research supported this research as part of the Terrestrial Ecosystem Science program through the Next Generation Ecosystem Experiment (NGEE)-Tropics project.
+The Office of Biological and Environmental Research, within the U.S. Department of Energy (DOE) Office of Science, supported this research as part of BER's Terrestrial Ecosystem Science program through the Next-Generation Ecosystem Experiments (NGEE)–Tropics project.

 BER supports basic research and scientific user facilities to advance DOE missions in energy and environment.
 More about BER

 Mar 23, 2021

 Molecular Connections from Plants to Fungi to Ants